nekusu/tidal-enhanced-patcher/README.md

   <img src="./assets/tidal-enhanced-icon.png" width="220" />
 </p>

-TIDAL Enhanced Patcher is a simple script that allows you to extend the functionality of the TIDAL desktop app by modifying the [ASAR archive](https://www.electronjs.org/docs/latest/tutorial/asar-archives).
+**TIDAL Enhanced Patcher** is a tool designed to easily extend the functionality of the TIDAL desktop app by modifying its [ASAR archive](https://www.electronjs.org/docs/latest/tutorial/asar-archives).

 ## Features